 “There was an extraordinary discrimination at work in this magical house.”

-Contemporary photographs illustrate how beautifully decorated Kelmscott House was, with an eclectic interior comprising of Morris and Company furnishings alongside stunning Eastern textiles.
+Contemporary photographs illustrate how beautifully decorated Kelmscott House was.
+The home featured an eclectic interior comprising of Morris and Company furnishings alongside stunning Eastern textiles.
 Morris designed the double woven woollen Bird hangings in 1878 especially for the drawing room, hanging from picture rail to floor and the original design is, appropriately, in The William Morris Society’s collection, making it a unique and incredibly special object.
-We also have examples of the wallpaper and furniture that Morris used to decorate his home, including the stunning pimpernel pattern and a range of the iconic Sussex chairs.
+We also have examples of the wallpaper and furniture that Morris used to decorate his home.
+These include the stunning pimpernel pattern and a range of the iconic Sussex chairs.

 Credit: The William Morris Society